Gladiolus dalenii Van Geel

 Common names: African gladiolus, parrot lily, sword lily (Eng.); papegaaigladiolus, wildeswaardlelie (Afr.); khahla-e-kholo (Sesotho); sidvwana (siSwati); isidwi esibomvu, uhlakahle, udwendweni (isiZulu)

 Gladiolus dalenii and other Gladiolus species are popular garden plants, cultivated in Europe for more than 250 years and renowned for their striking, colourful flowers.
 But did you know that these garden plants were grown from hybrids of wild gladioli native to South Africa?

 Gladiolus dalenii is a deciduous evergreen perennial.
 It grows up to 2 m tall.
 Leaves erect, 20 mm wide, grey-green, in a loose fan.
 It produces five tall flower spikes with up to 7 large, intensely scarlet orange to red or variously coloured, hooded flowers with a bright yellow throat; bracts green to red-brown, clasping.
-Flowering December to February.
+Flowering in midsummer (December to February).

 Over the past two centuries many South African irids such as gladioli, freesias, crocosmias, ixias and watsonias have been domesticated and are familiar garden plants.
 Some have been so improved by plant breeders that often it is not easy to associate modern garden hybrids with their humble wild ancestors in the veld.

 In 1976, 1100 seeds collected in the wild were deposited at the Wakehurst Place Seed Bank (now the Millennium Seed Bank) in the United Kingdom, to determine whether cold storage of seed as a measure of long-term conservation was possible.
 This proved successful and tests carried out several years later at the seed bank showed a germination of 99% at 11ºC.